 And how about having almost all the features of a Neorest 500H or 550H for $1000 or less?
 And installation takes only about an hour by Granny (she can be faster if you hold her hand).
-Click here and look out for something like S350e.
+Click here and lookout for something like S350e and S550e.
 You are welcome.

 You may feel the biased towards a particular brand here.
 But that’s unavoidable when everywhere you turn to you hear only the good stuff about it.
 And that’s because it indeed has won recognition from every level of the industry.
 Particularly the users and industry experts who consistently endorses its superiority in design, build quality and user-friendliness.